Multi point analysis of coronal mass ejection flux ropes using combined data from Solar Orbiter, BepiColombo and Wind: Model

 The biggest advantage of this newer noise model is that it eliminates the necessity of a noise level parameter as the severity of noise is directly estimated from the measurements.
 In theory this approach also allows us to fit profiles with an extremely high density of fitting points as the the point-to-point fluctuations are more accurately modelled to decrease with increasing proximity.
 In practice this is not done as the inaccuracies are dominated by the assumption of the geometry and magnetic field model.

-While this noise model is expected to be a large improvement over the model employed in W21 it is still important to note one of its deficiencies.
-The fluctuations in the magnetic field strength are generally around two magnitudes weaker than those of its components, this is a strong hint that the underlying fluctuations would be better described using rotations, rather than the additions that are performed in our noise model.
-But as our summary statistic that we use for our fitting algorithm only makes use of the magnetic field components and not the total field we expect the difference to be negligible.
+\textbf{While this noise model is expected to be a large improvement over the model employed in W21 it is still important to note one of its deficiencies.
+The fluctuations in the magnetic field strength, which represent compressive fluctuations, are generally weaker than those of its components that describe incompressible fluctuations \citep[e.g.][]{Good_2020}.
+This is a strong hint that the underlying fluctuations would be better described using rotations, rather than the additions that are used in our noise model.
+But as our summary statistic that we use for our fitting algorithm only makes use of the magnetic field components and not the total field we expect the impact to be negligible.}